electionreport/PeaceRoom/README.md

 # Politically Agnostic

 This project is not funded, owned or in anyway associated with any politicial party in any country.

+# Contributing & Code of Conduct
+Contributions are welcome, and we ask that the community observe [our code of conduct](https://github.com/electionreport/warroom/blob/master/CODE_OF_CONDUCT.md).